 Picking something up and discovering that it is covered in mould is not a great feeling.
-So how do you deal with such an unfortunate discovery.
-First consideration is to undersand what you are dealing with.
+So how do you deal with mould?
+First consideration is to understand what you are dealing with.
 What is mould?
 Mould is actually a member of a very common group of organisms called fungi (yep – like mushrooms and yeast).
 It is present virtually EVERYWHERE, both indoors and outdoors.

 It becomes visible when the perfect conditions make themselves available.
 Mould grows especially well in wet or moist areas lacking adequate ventilation, throw in hot and cold temperature swings and ta-da!
 Mould will thrive.
 Some of the most common areas in the home to find mould include – include walls/ wallpaper, ceilings, bathroom tiles, carpets, insulation material and wood.
 Basically, anywhere that moisture can accumulate means that mould growth is a strong possibility.
 The danger of leaving mould alone is that it can cause health problems (particularly for people with weakened immune systems, suffering from asthma, allergies, or other breathing conditions).